akreienbring/dbdesigner/README.md

 * Get the "dist" folder
 * Get the index.html and the startUp.js (the latter only if you want to use the express webserver.. see below)
 * From the "src" folder you'll need the "assets" and the "img" folder.
-* Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap.
-(Tested with 3.4.1 / 4.4.1)
+* Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap and Popper.
+(Tested with 3.5.1 / 4.5.0 / 1.16.1)
 * All other software (javascript, css and external libs) are bundled in the dbdesigner.js that you'll find in the "dist" folder.

 So the final structure of a minimal installation looks like this: